I’ll never buy scatter for my model railway again.

-After a few twists and turns of the grinder, I peered inside.
+After a few feverish twists and turns of the grinder, I peered inside.

 Starring back at me was a heap of perfectly formed little brown scatter.

-I grabbed a flower sieve, separated out the larger bits and veins that didn’t break down and repeated the process several more times.
+I grabbed a flour sieve, separated out the larger bits and veins that didn’t break down and repeated the process several more times.